proselin/cloud-app-001/README.md

 ## 🗄️ Database Schema

-The system uses SQLite with TypeORM for data persistence:
+The system uses PostgreSQL with TypeORM for data persistence:

 ### Entities